Ankr-network/ankr-docs/docs/learn/reference/ankr-solutions.md

 Available UNLESS superseded by API services and/or Ankr Protocol.
 :::

-## Ankr Earn Products
+## Ankr Staking Products

-The **Ankr Earn** platform seeks to enable user-friendly staking innovative products to allow more people to participate in decentralized finance.
+The **Ankr Staking** platform seeks to enable user-friendly staking innovative products to allow more people to participate in decentralized finance.

 Our staking solutions open the gates for more crypto users to support Proof of Stake networks directly with: